thunderrabbit/barefoot_rob/content/events/2023/03/11cuddle-party-event-in-tokyo.en.md

 In 2003, after being in Japan for 3 months,
 [I was crying for a hug](https://www.robnugen.com/journal/2003/06/20/hugs/).
 I felt incredibly isolated.
-As far as I could tell, the only social life was drinking.
-I don’t really drink so drinking didn’t appeal to me.
-Yet being in a new culture I didn’t (don’t?) understand and still want to respect, I didn’t hug anyone.
+As far as I could tell, the only social life was drinking, which didn’t appeal to me.

-I slowly found my way to meet people who I could talk to; got a girlfriend and satisfied my need for physical touch through sex.
+Over time, I slowly found my way to meet people who I could talk to;
+got a girlfriend and satisfied my need for physical touch through sex.

 Can’t we get physical touch in Japan without sex?